-We send our kids to school to help them learn and development social skills — both functions of brain development.
+We send our kids to school to help them learn and develop social skills — both functions of brain development.

 And is coming from a man who went to Harvard.